DenisKen/ThreeJS-Test/README.md

 **Second**, edit the file Animations Timeline.json.
 Whether your model has 2 animations, so, you must delete the additional animations keyframes in the file.

-**After edit**, you need to choice between GLTF Loader or FBX Loader.
+**After edit**, you need to choose between GLTF Loader or FBX Loader.

 **_Attention: You should not load the model first, you need to load the texture and timeline first._**